Isaaq genocide: Targeting of other groups

 The Isaaq clan was not the only target of violence.
 Many other Somali communities, such as the Umar Mahmud sub-lineage of Majeerteen also became the victims of the violence and war.
 A US Country Study handbook describes the Barre regime retaliation against the Umar Mahmud following a failed coup attempt in 1978 which resulted in 2,000 Umar Mahmuud civilians dying in Mudug.
 According to Rebecca Richards, the violence in the north and northwest was disproportionate but affected many communities, particularly Isaaq.
-The shelling, aerial bombing and associated mass deaths in many communities particularly targeted the members of the Isaaq clan, states Richards, and this systematic state violence was linked to the belief that these groups were obtaining assistance from the Ethiopian government.
+The shelling, aerial bombing, and associated mass deaths in many communities particularly targeted the members of the Isaaq clan, states Richards, and this systematic state violence was linked to the belief that these groups were obtaining assistance from the Ethiopian government.
 The harsh reprisals, widespread bombing and burning of villages followed every time there was an attack by SNM believed to be hiding in Ethiopia.

-Taisier M. Ali states that Barre assuaged the Majerteen, and targeted other groups like the Hawiye.
+Taisier M. Ali states that Barre assuaged the Majerteen and targeted other groups like the Hawiye.
 According to Ali, "with funds and clan appeals, he [Barre] was able to entice the bulk of SSDF fighters to return from Ethiopia and participate in his genocidal wars against the Isaq in the north and later against the Hawiye in the South, including Mogadisho".

 According to some observers such as the International Crisis Group, while the violence under Barre affected many communities in Somalia, "no other Somali community faced such sustained and intense state-sponsored violence" as the Isaaq.
 African historian, Lidwien Kapteijns in discussing the targeting of Isaaq people as a distinct group in relation to other groups also targeted by the Barre government states:Collective clan-based violence against civilians always represents a violation of human rights.
 However, when its goal is to exterminate and expel large numbers of people based on their group identity alone, it becomes clan cleansing.
 No one has suggested this term for the collective brutalization of the people of Mudug [Majerteen].
 However, for the Northwest [Isaaq], this and even stronger terms (such as genocide) are regularly used.
 The scale and character of the collective clan-based violence committed against Isaaq civilians – who, although they were not the only civilians brutalized by the government, were especially targeted – suggest that this dimension of state-violence in the Northwest [Isaaq territory] indeed amounts to clan cleansing.

-According to Mohamed Haji Ingiriis, the vicious atrocities during the reign of Barre were not an isolated event nor unusual in Somalia's history.
+According to Mohamed Haji Ingiriis, the atrocities during the reign of Barre were not an isolated event nor unusual in Somalia's history.
 Barre also targeted the Hawiye.
 But, states Ingiriis, Barre extermination campaigns against other clan groups reflected the deep-seated historic cycles of repressions by the clan that gains dominant power then marginalizes other clans.